Yablargo/productivitywebapp/README.md

+# This was an intern project for a NIWC Intern Cohort, kept as-is for posterity.

 # productivitywebapp
 A webapp for increasing productivity when filling out forms

 # Building
 Navigate to the directory containing the project solution file and build: